CUHK-AIoT-Sensing/Earable/README.md

 # Citation
 The code of this project are made available for non-commercial, academic research only.
 If you would like to use the code of this project, please cite the following paper:
 ```
-@inproceedings{ouyang2022cosmo,
-  title={Cosmo: contrastive fusion learning with small data for multimodal human activity recognition},
-  author={Ouyang, Xiaomin and Shuai, Xian and Zhou, Jiayu and Shi, Ivy Wang and Xie, Zhiyuan and Xing, Guoliang and Huang, Jianwei},
-  booktitle={Proceedings of the 28th Annual International Conference on Mobile Computing And Networking},
-  pages={324--337},
-  year={2022}
-}
 ```